 Democratic management allows employees to take part in decision-making.

-Democratic is another type of management style that is a team-effort kind of leadership.
-Democratic managers allow their employees to take part in the decision-making process and take on their thoughts and ideas.
+Democratic leadership is another type of management style, which is a team-effort kind of leadership.
+Democratic managers allow their employees to participate in decision-making and take on their thoughts and ideas.
 Although this manager has the final say, the decisions that are made are influenced by all the employees of the business.

-This type of manager truly cares about their employees’ welfare and makes sure that they feel valued and a part of the business.
-Employees want to feel that they are making a positive impact on the company, and democratic managers reassure them of this by giving them responsibility and taking their opinions on board.
+This type of manager truly cares about their employees’ welfare and ensures they feel valued and a part of the business.
+Employees want to feel that they are positively impacting the company, and democratic managers reassure them of this by giving them responsibility and taking their opinions on board.

 Pros of the Democratic Management Style

-• Quicker problem-solving and decision-making occur as more people are working towards the same goal.
+Quicker problem-solving and decision-making occur as more people work towards the same goal.

 Cons of the Democratic Management Style

-• Democratic leadership can lead to time-wasting if a manager finds it difficult to choose from all the ideas that employees come up with.
+Democratic leadership can lead to time-wasting if a manager finds it challenging to choose from all the ideas that employees come up with.
 This can be very unproductive for the business.

 Example of the Democratic Management Style